-PROGRAM SIGNALING FOR ANESTHESIOLOGY IN 2023-2024:
+PROGRAM SIGNALING FOR ANESTHESIOLOGY IN 2025-26:

 The decision to participate in program signaling within ERAS is voluntary.
-Both applicants and programs must opt in to participate in signaling.

-- Applicants who participate in the signaling for Anesthesiology will assign up to: - five (5) gold signals indicating HIGHEST interest in a program - ten (10) silver signals indicating VERY HIGH interest in a program
+- Applicants who participate in signaling for Anesthesiology will assign up to: - o five (5) gold signals indicating HIGHEST interest in a program - ten (10) silver signals indicating VERY HIGH interest in a program - Applicants will be asked to provide a signaling statement or explanation for why they are assigning a signal that is specific to each program.